-AMEC understands that historically the Zone T material was a finer gradation of Zone C material.
-To provide this finer gradation large boulder size rocks were manually sorted by an excavator.
-This process required experienced operators to sort the material; it was time consuming; and required constant supervision.
+AMEC understands that historically the Zone T material was produced by manually sorting Zone C material with an excavator.
+Sorting of Zone C material required experienced operators; was time consuming; and required constant supervision.
 Initially, Zone T fill was manually sorted during the Stage 7 construction.
-However, during the initial placement of this material along the south embankment, it was noted that the required gradation and consistency of the material was not being achieved.
-To achieve the needed gradation and distribution, MPMC suggested use of a manufactured crushed product with a nominal particle size of < 75mm.
-This particle gradation meets the specification and allowed to have consistency within the material.
-Samples of this material were collected and are presented in Appendix B.
+However, during the initial placement of this material it was noted that the required gradation and consistency of the material was not being achieved.
+MPMC switched to a manufactured product with a nominal particle size of 75mm and a gradation and distribution that satisfied the required specifications.